-- BLM, Colorado State Parks, and the USFS provided input during consultation and stated that they are not interested in directly managing the NRA. - Reclamation manages its facilities, reservoirs, lands, land interests, water and water interests in the area, to meet CRSP and Uncompahgre Project purposes, and it has contracted with NPS for management of recreation and certain other resources on Reclamation lands within the NRA.
+- BLM, Colorado State Parks, and the USFS provided input during consultation and stated that they are not interested in directly managing the NRA. - Reclamation manages its lands and land interests, water and water interests, and facilities to meet CRSP and Uncompany Project purposes, and it has contracted with NPS for management of recreation and certain other resources on Reclamation lands within the NRA.
 NPS, under a current agreement with Reclamation, already manages the natural, cultural, and recreational resources of the NRA and is interested in continuing to do so.